JuliaAstro/AstroImages.jl/docs/src/manual/array.md

 @. img + img^2 + 2img^3
 ```

-You can update them in-place (if the underlying array you passed supports mutation)
+You can update them in-place (if the underlying array you passed supports mutation):

 ```@example array
 img[1:5, :] .= 0